 * Courses with an asterisk are considered essential to “Universal Training” as stated in the Model Policies

-The Task Force is working on creating train-the-trainer courses are launching January 26 in an online format.
+Train-the-trainer courses are launching January 26 in an online format.
 Registration is required as well as completing course preparation.
-Our plan is for each Diocese or Organization will identify at least two Diocesan Trainers, who will become members of a supportive community of practice and learning, and will be equipped and empowered to lead local training.
-Please read more here: https://conta.cc/3LNlVFu
+Our plan is for each Diocese or Organization to identify at least two Diocesan Trainers to become members of a supportive community of practice and learning, equipped and empowered to lead local training.
+Please read more here about online training sessions: https://conta.cc/3ZyCYmI

 Safe Church Manager Update

 by Bronwyn Clark Skov for Ordinary Time 2023

-Here is a summary of where we are as we engage the program year in Autumn:
+Here is a summary of where we are as we engage the program year in January:

 - The Ordinary Time Update sent June 14 via Constant Contact to those on the Safe Church general distribution list is here:https://conta.cc/3nYL2yY This update includes information about training trainers.

 - The following was recently reported to Executive Council and the Chancellors‘ network meeting.
 In brief: